pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 of Frege's semiotic triangle.
 Another attempt is made to properly manage identifiers.
 This stage cannot be completed without external look-ups.

+TODO NMF: Or Peirce's ? https://plato.stanford.edu/entries/peirce-semiotics/

+Answer: I am not immediately familiar with the work of Pierce, but I am adding it to my reading list.

 **Note on Capitalization.** Our ontology strives be a formal specification of a conceptualization.
 In our mental model we have some concepts of some things.